sciZer0/7/v/README.md

 <b>Predefined Problems of Bitcoin </b>

-Why all the problems of Bitcoin – including the awful Gini and inefficiency – were predefined?
+Why all the fundamental problems of Bitcoin – including the awful Gini and inefficiency – were predefined?

 This is becouse Bitcoin was  the first decentralized token and the creator had to use only durable solutions – not simultaneously efficient but only durable.

 Including, in order for the Bitcoin blockchain to get started, the creator had to create the unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*

-Now, we have the possibility to find and use both dural and  efficient solutions.
+Now, we have the possibility to find and use both durable and  efficient solutions.